 - Co-development partnerships with therapeutically aligned non-profit agencies

 If any of these structures meet your needs, please contact us to learn more.

 Hybridtide® Optimization Toolkit™

-Longevity Biotech has an optimized process to rapidly apply the Hybridtide® process to new targets.
+Longevity Biotech has optimized the ability to rapidly apply the Hybridtide® technology to new targets.
 This process typically yields highly stable and highly active leads in less than 50 compounds.
-While this process is target specific, we are not limited by secondary structure nor sequence space.
-Our most successful programs have some preliminary Structure Activity Relationship data along with a robust activity assay.
-Protein or peptide structure is not a requirement.
+While each HOT project is target specific, we are not limited by secondary structure nor sequence space.
+Our most successful programs typically have some preliminary Structure Activity Relationship information along with a reliable functional assay.
+It is important to highlight that protein / peptide structure is not a requirement.

 - Enhancement of α-Helix Mimicry by an α/β-Peptide Foldamer via Incorporation of a Dense Ionic Side-Chain Array.

 Johnson LM, Mortenson DE, Yun HG, Horne WS, Ketas TJ, Lu M, Moore JP, Gellman SH.
 J. Am.
 Chem.
 Soc., 2012, 134 (17), pp 7317–7320